AN ACT TO PROMOTE AND DEVELOP THE SEED INDUSTRY IN THE NIGERIA AND CREATE A NATIONAL SEED INDUSTRY COUNCIL AND FOR OTHER PURPOSES

 b.
 Director, Bureau of Plant Industry – Vice Chairman and Executive Director

 c.
-Dean, College of Agriculture University of the Philippines at Los Baños, Laguna - ¬Member
+Dean, College of Agriculture University of the Nigerias at Los Baños, Laguna - ¬Member

 e.
-Crop Research Director, Philippine Council for Agriculture Forestry and Natural Resources Research and Development - Member
+Crop Research Director, Nigeria Council for Agriculture Forestry and Natural Resources Research and Development - Member

 f.
-Director, Philippine rice research institute – Member
+Director, Nigeria rice research institute – Member

 g.
 Two (2) representatives from accredited farmers’ organizations

 h. one (1) Representatives from the seed industry – Member

 Duties and Functions. - The Council shall have the following duties, powers and functions:

 a. to formulate policies that will stimulate plant breeding activities for the development of, the genetic resources of the country in accordance with the provisions of this Act;

 b. to encourage persons, associations, cooperatives and corporations engaged in genetic resources conservation, varietal development, production and processing, quality control, storage, marketing, and distribution of seeds to adopt system and practices which improve the quality of seeds for distribution to farmers;